NGSEP/NGSEPcore/README.md

 				  and the ids of the populations in the second column.
 Required for conversion to TreeMix

-WARNING: FASTA convertion does not use IUPAC codes, heterozygous SNPs are changed to N.
+**WARNING**: FASTA convertion does not use IUPAC codes, heterozygous SNPs are changed to N.
-WARNING 2: Plink is only designed for humans, therefore it will only work for 22 sequences (chromosomes).
+**WARNING 2**: Plink is only designed for humans, therefore it will only work for 22 sequences (chromosomes).
 If a sample exceeds this number, it is convenient to reduce the number of chromosomes and to remove all scaffolds.
-WARNING 3: To generate dendograms in Tassel, it is better to use the HapMap format.
+**WARNING 3**: To generate dendograms in Tassel, it is better to use the HapMap format.